jschmid1/gopro_as_webcam_on_linux/README.md

 `sudo systemctl enable gopro_webcam.service`

 ## Start on plug in

+> ! you can use install.sh's `--auto` flag to install the rules

 You can also start the script when plugging in the usb cable or powering on the camera using udev rules.
 The script is also stopped without error when unplugging or powering off the camera.
 You can find an example file `60-gopro.rules` in the repo.